DylanCarver9706/RLDataWebScraper-V1/readme.md

 edit the code to display the text that would be in these tags from the URL provided and display them on my page:<h1 class="rlg-item-shop__name"></h1> and <h1 class="rlg-h2 rlg-item-shop__name --daily"></h1>

 edit the code to display the text that would be in these tags from the URL provided and display them on my page in their own <h1> tags:<h1 class="rlg-item-shop__name"></h1> and <h1 class="rlg-h2 rlg-item-shop__name --daily"></h1>

+change the code to where is only displays text from these html elements onto my page in the own <h1> tags: <div class="rlg-item-shop__item-content --daily"> and <div class="rlg-item-shop__item-content">